 UK students’ saga continues – round three

-“Because the pay was so high in the financial sector, a lot of the graduates who in previous generations would have become teachers or doctors or lawyers – they went into the City and they went into finance and banking,” she reveals, saying that now they fell victim to the problems in the financial sector during the last two years.
+“Both the last government and the current government recognize there is a distortion of the British economy in favour of banking and financial services,” claims Mary Dejevsky, a columnist at The Independent newspaper.“Because the pay was so high in the financial sector, a lot of the graduates who in previous generations would have become teachers or doctors or lawyers – they went into the City and they went into finance and banking,” she reveals, saying that now they fell victim to the problems in the financial sector during the last two years.